Yenilmez99/Boost-Mod-for-Sonic-Heroes/README.md

 Adds Boost feature to Sonic Heroes

-Available for Speed characters

-Releases is Reloaded 2 Mod Loader File
+Releases for Reloaded 2 Mod Loader File

 MS VC (Visual C++ Redistributable) 2015-2022 version is required for this mod (both x64 and x86)